Which place is cheaper, Charlotte or Jacksonville?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Jacksonville is around the same temperature as Charlotte in the summer.
-The temperature in Jacksonville is usually 82°F (28°C) in July, and Charlotte stays around 81°F (27°C).
+The daily temperature in Jacksonville averages around 82°F (28°C) in July, and Charlotte fluctuates around 81°F (27°C).

 People are often attracted to the plentiful sunshine in Charlotte this time of the year.
 In Jacksonville, it's very sunny this time of the year.
 Jacksonville usually receives around the same amount of sunshine as Charlotte during summer.
 Jacksonville gets 286 hours of sunny skies, while Charlotte receives 289 hours of full sun in the summer.